FahimJadid/Numnum-react-refresher/11 - Episode Eleven/Readme.md

 ```

 - Also added props to the new withPromotedLabel and passed it to the RestaurantCard component.
 This is because we are passing props to the RestaurantCard component from the Body component.
 If we don’t pass the props, the RestaurantCard component will not receive the props from the Body component.

+- # Step 2: update the RestaurantMenu component: